Meulilox/Ants/README.md

 # Ants
-A repository gathering all the programs made to desmonstrates the results of diffrent kinds of random walks
+A repository gathering all the programs made to desmonstrates the results of different kinds of ants random walks